 Once You Complete the Program

 Graduates seek employment at a hospital, physician’s office, clinic, surgery center, nursing home, school system, private home or residential care facility after passing the National Council Licensure Examination.

 The Associate Degree in Nursing program is offered through the IRSC Health Science Division.
 Applicants should carefully review the application procedures outlined in the Application Booklet and on this page.
 Admissions to the Associate Degree Nursing program is on a selective admission basis.
 It is the applicant’s responsibility to ensure that the application process is completed.

 For more information, contact:

-The Nursing Department at Indian River State College is committed to meeting the educational needs of future and current professional and vocational nurses within an ever-changing healthcare system.
+The Nursing Department at Indian River State College (IRSC) is committed to meeting the educational needs of future and current professional and vocational nurses within an ever-changing healthcare system.
 Faculty facilitates student achievement utilizing various teaching modalities.